 The building is located in a quiet area, and the rooms have balconies from which you have a wonderful view of the city.
 The pedestrian Leningradskaya Street is located within walking distance from this establishment, and if you are planning to stay here, you should book it right away!

 If there are absolutely no hotels left, you can try Airbnb.com, but make sure to ask your hosts in advance if they can register you.

 What is registration?
 It is a Russian (very outdated if you ask me) law, that requires every foreigner to register in the immigration office in the first (!) day when he/she arrives.
 If you are staying in a hotel, they do the whole procedure for you.
 But in case you stay in a flat, you will probably need to take care of this by yourself.

 If you are staying by Airbnb, here is my 22 EUR coupon discount for your first booking:

 Middle priced hotels in Samara ($50-$100)

 The Old Samara

 This hotel is located in walking distance from the beach and it also has the advantage of being 1.2 km from the city centre.
 The establishment offers 24-hour front desk service and the rooms are well equipped.

-The rooms offer a clear vantage point of the pedestrian area and guests are encouraged to walk and explore the surroundings, especially during the 2018 World Football Cup when thousands of fans will be present.
-To be sure of your stay here during the World Cup, we advise that you book a room right away!
+The rooms offer a clear vantage point of the pedestrian area and guests are encouraged to walk and explore the surroundings.
+To be sure of your stay here during your visit in Samara, we advise that you book a room right away!

 Hotel Stara Zagora